Frequently Asked Questions About the Gun Shows

 Q: Are high-capacity magazines legal?

 A: High capacity magazines are currently (July 2016) legal to sell or possess under Federal law.
 However, it is illegal to import or to sell any magazine which is capable of holding more than 10 rounds in the state of California.

 Q: How much does it cost to get in the gun show?

 A: The admission costs vary from show to show.
-We do not publish ticket prices.
-In general the prices are based on the size of the show.
-A smaller shows costs less, one with several hundred tables costs more.
+In general the price is based on the size of the show.
+A smaller show costs less; one with several hundred tables costs more.
 For exact show prices click the “Buy Tickets” link at the top of the page, then click the “Buy Tickets Now” button for the show you are asking about.
 It will show you the price without having to purchase tickets.
 Children 12 and under are admitted free with a supervising adult, and we encourage family participation at Crossroads shows.
 Also note that Sunday admission is free with a hand stamp from Saturday.